eremeeveugene/LeetCode-CS/README.md

 ## Overview

-Welcome to my collection of LeetCode solutions, all written in C#.
+This repository contains my solutions to various challenges on [LeetCode.com](https://leetcode.com/), all implemented in C#.
 Each solution is developed using Test-Driven Development (TDD), with a focus on the AAA (Arrange-Act-Assert) testing pattern.
 By writing tests first, I ensure my code is both reliable and efficient, minimizing bugs and verifying that each solution meets its expected outcome.
 This disciplined approach is ideal for solving algorithmic challenges where accuracy and performance are key.

 ## Purpose